Libby Yu pianist

-She captured the First Prize of the 27th CBC Radio National Competition for Young Performers and Second Place in the Eckhardt-Gramatte Competition for Canadian Music.
-In 1995, she was bestowed international recognition when she was awarded a Diploma of Honour at the 13th International Frederic Chopin Competition held in Warsaw, Poland.
+Libby captured the First Prize of the 27th CBC Radio National Competition for Young Performers and Second Place in the Eckhardt-Gramatte Competition for Canadian Music.
+She came to international recognition when she was awarded a Diploma of Honour at the 13th International Frederic Chopin Competition held in Warsaw, Poland.

-As soloist, Libby has graced stages of the Amsterdam Concertgebouw, Carnegie Recital Hall in New York, Ambassador Auditorium in Pasadena, Le Chatre in Nohant, to name a few.
-A favourite with audiences, Libby has also performed as soloist with major symphony orchestras such as the Netherlands Philharmonic, Montreal, Toronto, National Arts Centre, Saskatoon, Edmonton, Vancouver, CBC Vancouver, Manitoba Chamber and Victoria.
+A favourite with audiences, Libby has graced international stages including the Amsterdam Concertgebouw, Carnegie Recital Hall in New York, Le Chatre in Nohant, and the Ambassador Auditorium in Pasadena.
+She has appeared as soloist with major symphony orchestras such as the Netherlands Philharmonic, Montreal, Toronto, National Arts Centre, Saskatoon, Edmonton, Vancouver, CBC Vancouver, Manitoba Chamber and Victoria.
 She has also performed in international festivals such as the "Chopin chez George Sand" Festival in Nohant, France, the Banff School, and the Holland Music Sessions, where she was chosen for the World Tour.

-The recording "Brahms: Sonatas and Songs" with violist Nicolo Eugelmi and mezzo-soprano Mariateresa Magisano was praised in a review in the Strad Magazine and was also named a "Strad Selection" by the Strad.
-Libby has released two solo albums: Chopin Recital 1 and Chopin Recital 2.
+Libby has two solo albums available on CD and digital distribution: Chopin Recital 1 and Chopin Recital 2.
+The recording "Brahms: Sonatas and Songs" with violist Nicolo Eugelmi and mezzo-soprano Mariateresa Magisano was highly praised by the Strad Magazine and was also named a "Strad Selection".

-Dr. Yu began her early studies with Phyllis Taylor and Edward Parker.
-She then went to study extensively with Professor Lee Kum-Sing at both the Vancouver Academy of Music and at the University of British Columbia, where she earned her Doctorate of Musical Arts in Piano Performance in 2010.
-She was also awarded the Richardson Presidential Scholarship to study in the Artist Diploma at the New England Conservatory of Music in Boston.
+She began her early studies with Phyllis Taylor and Edward Parker and then studied extensively with Lee Kum-Sing at both the Vancouver Academy of Music and at the University of British Columbia, where she earned her Doctorate of Musical Arts in Piano Performance.